Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 The camera API keeps runtime camera state and projection state separate:

 - `ICamera` owns pose and motion state
-- `IProjection` and its derived types own projection state
+- `CPlanarProjection` owns projection state
-- one projection wrapper references one camera when it needs `view`, `MV`, or `MVP`
+- `CCameraWithProjections` pairs one camera with several projections and gives the view, projection and view-projection matrices

 This keeps the pairing flexible: